 Along with the natural scenery on offer, both Aruba and the Bahamas have a wealth of attractions and cultural experiences worth checking out.

-Although officially part of the Netherlands, Aruba has been under Spanish and British control in recent centuries, and all of that has left a mark on the island.
+Although officially part of the Netherlands, Aruba has been under Spanish and British control in recent centuries.
+All of that has left a mark on the island.

 There was a small gold boom in the 19th century, and the ruins from that can be toured.
 The old gold smelters, Bushiribana and Balashi, are outside of Aruba’s capital Oranjestad and give an interesting insight into the dash for Aruban gold.